 It’s a must-see, especially if you want to enjoy the city skyline or catch the sunset.

-Pro Tip: For the best experience, visit at sunset for cooler temperatures and stunning views.
-Booking tickets in advance online can help you skip the lines.
+For the best experience, go at sunset to enjoy cooler weather and amazing views.
+Booking tickets online in advance can help you avoid the lines.

 15. Experience the Vibrant Nightlife of Khao San Road